Covert learning and disclosure: Model

 \subsection{Examples of verifiability structures}

 The following examples illustrate some notable cases of verifiability structures in which beliefs determine messages.

-\begin{example}[Mandatory disclosure] Let $M(s) = \{s\}$ for each $s \in [0,1]$.
-In this case the sender is forced to truthfully report her belief about the state.
-It is immediate (for more details, see the discussion in Section~\ref{section:cs}), that this verifiability structure allows the sender to attain \citet{Kamenica2011}'s `full-commitment' value in equilibrium. \demo \end{example}
+\begin{example}[Mandatory disclosure] Suppose the sender is forced to reveal whatever she has discovered about the state.
+This could be due to a deliberate (ex ante) choice by the sender (e.g., by hiring a trusted third-party to certify that no acquired information is withheld) or to stringent disclosure regulation.
+Formally, we say $M$ is the \emph{mandatory disclosure} verifiability structure if $M(s) = \{s\}$ for each $s \in [0,1]$, capturing that the sender is forced to truthfully report her belief about the state.
+It is immediate (for more details, see the discussion in \Cref{sec:cs}) that this verifiability structure allows the sender to attain \citet{Kamenica2011}'s `full-commitment' value in equilibrium. \demo \end{example}

+\begin{example}[Full verifiability] Mandatory disclosure as described in the previous example is a special case of a verifiability structure in which the sender is able to prove precisely what she discovered to the receiver.
+More generally, the sender might have the \emph{option} of doing so, but may also be able to misreport or conceal her findings.
+For example, she might hire a trusted third-party certifier, but retain the option of preventing him from making any disclosure. \footnote{We can describe this particular situation with the verifiability structure $M(s) = \{s, m_\emptyset\}$ for each $s \in [0,1]$.
+Therefore, upon learning $s$, the sender can either allow the third-party certifier to make a (truthful) disclosure of $s$ or can prevent him from reporting anything, sending the null message $m_\emptyset$.}

-\begin{example}[Full verifiability] For each $s \in [0,1]$, $s \in M(s)$ and $s \notin M(s')$ for $s' \ne s$.
+Formally, we say verifiability structure $M$ exhibits \emph{full verifiability} if for each $s \in [0,1]$, $s \in M(s)$ and $s \notin M(s')$ for $s' \ne s$.
 That is: each type of sender has the possibility of proving her identity to the receiver.
-This setting includes the `mandatory disclosure' case of Example~\ref{ex:mandatory-disclosure}, but allows for the possibility that the sender is able to conceal her findings. \footnote{To illustrate further: $M(s) = \{s, m_0\}$ for all $s \in [0,1]$ describes a situation in which the sender is either able to credibly reveal her acquired information or to claim she `learnt nothing' by sending message $m_0$.
-Alternatively: $M(s) = \{s, m_L, m_0\}$ ($M(s) = \{s, m_H, m_0\}$) for all $s < \overline{p}$ ($s > \overline{p}$) and $M(\overline{p}) = \{s,m_0\}$ describes a situation in which the sender is either able to credibly reveal her acquired information, claim she `learnt nothing' or credibly claim she received `good' or `bad' news. } It also describes a key property of the canonical verifiability assumptions in \citet{Grossman1980}, \citet{Grossman1981} and \citet{Milgrom1981}.
-The outcome in this setting is discussed in Remark~\ref{remark:full-ver-send-opt}. \demo \end{example}
+This setting includes the mandatory disclosure setting of \Cref{ex:mandatory-disclosure}.
+It also describes a key property of the canonical verifiability assumptions in \citet{Grossman1980}, \citet{Grossman1981} and \citet{Milgrom1981}.
+The outcome in this setting is discussed in \Cref{re:full-ver-opt}. \demo \end{example}